It’s 98.6 degrees Fahrenheit, right? Not necessarily, and here’s why that matters.

 How normal temperatures for adults have changed

 New data seem to point to temperatures trending downward in the last century and a half.
 One study that looked at body temperatures since 1862 found a steady decline (a fraction of a degree) every decade, even when accounting for different methods of measuring temperatures.
-A recent large study found adults’ average temperature today to be 97.8°F.
+A recent large study found adults’ average temperature today to be 97.8 degrees F.

-“Normal body temperature may be slightly higher or lower than 98.6°F,” Taroyan says.
-“For a typical adult, body temperature can be anywhere from 97°F to 99°F.”
+“Normal body temperature may be slightly higher or lower than 98.6 degrees F,” Taroyan says.
+“For a typical adult, body temperature can be anywhere from 97 to 99 degrees F.”

 What can influence your body temperature